dnlrsr/subarr/README.md

 ### Background

 This is an attempt to create a Sonarr-like application for YouTube videos.
+A lot of inspiration has been taken from Sonarr (mostly the UI), but this has been written entirely from scratch.

 _Why not use one of the existing solutions?_

 So far, the only (active) existing solution I've found, [TubeSync](https://github.com/meeb/tubesync), seems to be based on [yt-dlp](https://github.com/yt-dlp/yt-dlp) for getting playlist information.
-This works fine if you want to index an _entire playlist_ (which a user may, very well, want to do) but it requires a LOT of polling activity.
+This works fine if you want to index an _entire playlist_ (which a user may, very well, want to do) but it can require a LOT of polling activity (particularly for large channels).

 Sonarr is based on RSS feeds - explicitly designed for this purpose of getting new updates from subscription-like sources.
 This is much lighter in processing requirements.